Ardyth Kennelly’s writings

 Literary Guild selection for December 1949

 The story of Linnea Ecklund, based on the life of Kennelly’s maternal grandmother, Anna Matilda Johnson Olsen, the second wife in polygamy of Emil Oscar Olsen.
 This most popular of Kennelly's books was reissued by Houghton Mifflin in 1981 in a combined edition with Good Morning, Young Lady.
 (The University of Oregon Press planned a new edition of The Peaceable Kingdom in 2003, but it was never actually published.)
 For more about the book, see below.

 A fictionalized but scrupulously researched and historically accurate account of the

 last days of John Wilkes Booth, Abraham Lincoln’s assassin.
-A television adaptation of the book was aired on the Philco Television Playhouse in September 1951; and Kennelly’s moving account of Lincoln’s death was included in the 1953 anthology Abe Lincoln, edited by Hilah Paulmier.
+A television adaptation of the book was aired on NBC's Philco Television Playhouse on September 23, 1951; and Kennelly’s moving account of Lincoln’s death was included in the 1953 anthology Abe Lincoln, edited by Hilah Paulmier.